sco3/natssend/README.md

-#Ungzips and sends file to nats subject.
+Ungzips and sends file to nats subject.
+---

 ```